 What are kavalactones?

-Kavalactones are the naturally occurring compounds in kava that contribute to its relaxing effects.
-Different kava varieties can have different kavalactone profiles, which is one reason some kavas feel more “heady,” social, and uplifting, while others feel heavier, slower, and more body-relaxing.
+Kavalactones are the naturally occurring active compounds in kava responsible for its relaxing effects.
+Different kava varieties have different kavalactone profiles, which is why some feel more relaxing and others more uplifting and social.

 Is kava a tea?